css4j/css4j/README.md

 - `gradle build publishToMavenLocal` (to install in local Maven repository)
 - `gradle copyJars` (to copy jar files into a top-level _jar_ directory)
 - `gradle lineEndingConversion` (to convert line endings of top-level text files to CRLF)
-- `gradle publish` (to deploy to a Maven repository, as described in the `publishing` block of [css4j.java-conventions.gradle](https://github.com/css4j/css4j-dist/blob/master/buildSrc/src/main/groovy/css4j.java-conventions.gradle))
+- `gradle publish` (to deploy to a Maven repository, as described in the `publishing.repositories.maven` block of [css4j.java-conventions.gradle](https://github.com/css4j/css4j-dist/blob/master/buildSrc/src/main/groovy/css4j.java-conventions.gradle))

-If you do not have Gradle installed, it is easy to do so using a package manager (for example [`scoop`](https://scoop.sh/) in Windows).
+If you do not have Gradle installed, it is easy to do so using a package manager (for example [`scoop`](https://scoop.sh/) in Windows or [SDKMAN!](https://sdkman.io/) on Linux).

 <br/>